 I have paid cs for nearly 10 yrs on both now ex wants me to be solely responsible for oldest and still pay cs on youngest (13&11 yrs old) says she doesn't have to pay because she has no job.
 Is that true and is it worth court process ?

 It is most certainly worth court process.
 You need to formalize your custody arrangement; if you do not, the other parent can rip the child away from you at any point.
-As well, you need to establish the other parent's child support obligation - just because she isn't working does not mean that...Read more »
+As well, you need to establish the other parent's child support obligation - just because she isn't working does not...Read more »

 If the child signs the acknowledgment and it is not against the child's best interests to live with you, you will most likely receive custody.
 The other parent can contest your request for modification of custody, but it sounds like you will be successful either way.
 Child support will not...Read more »